-Cunard celebrates record bookings following Queen Anne launch
+Cunard Celebrates Record Bookings Following Queen Anne Launch

 Culture Liverpool estimates that more than 50,000 people attended Queen Anne's naming ceremony, with thousands more lining the banks of the River Mersey to witness her arrival in the city.
-Cunard also generated over 21 million impressions across social media channels on the day of the event.
+Cunard also generated more than 21 million impressions across social media channels on the day of the event.

 Cunard President Katie McAlister said: "We're delighted to see such strong booking momentum in response to the successful launch of Queen Anne.
 This record-breaking booking period is testament to the hard work and dedication of our entire team, and we're excited to have the opportunity to welcome so many new guests on board Queen Anne and the rest of our iconic fleet in the future."

-For more information about Cunard, or to book a voyage, visit www.cunard.com.
+For more information about Cunard or to book a voyage, contact your Travel Advisor, call Cunard at 1-800-728-6273, or visit www.cunard.com.

+For Travel Advisors interested in further information, please contact your Business Development Manager, visit OneSourceCruises.com, or call Cunard at 1-800-528-6273.

 Social Media